openturns/otfmi/README.rst

 The purpose of the otfmi Python module is to promote the use of the probabilistic approach with system models, in particular those written in Modelica, by enabling easy manipulation of FMUs with OpenTURNS.
-The otfmi module relies on one PyFMI, a module for manipulating FMUs within Python.
+The otfmi module relies on PyFMI, a module for manipulating FMUs within Python.

 Installation
 ============

-The otfmi module relies on PyFMI.
+The preferred installation procedure uses Anaconda.
+Use the following command

+    conda install -c conda-forge otfmi

 It can be installed using the distutils mechanism (setup.py) or the windows installer.
 Alternatively, it can be used without installation by adding the package directory ('otfmi') to the PYTHONPATH.

-Installation of PyFMI
+Installation of PyFMI (if need be)
 ---------------------

 The otfmi module relies on PyFMI [PYFMI]_.
+If you did not use anaconda to install Otfmi, you may need to install PyFMI.

-On windows, PyFMI can be installed using an installer program is available.
+On windows, PyFMI can be installed using the installer program.

 Otherwise, relying on Anaconda [ANACONDA]_ is recommended.
 Indeed, compiling PyFMI from sources and sorting out its dependencies can be troublesome.
 With Python installed from Anaconda, PyFMI is installed by the following command:

-    conda config --add channels conda-forge
-    conda install pyfmi
+    conda install -c conda-forge pyfmi

 Usage without installation
 ---------------------------